OzanYasin/git-and-github-bootcamp/README.md

 _"I have this new stuff I want to merge in to the master branch...what do you all think about it?"_

+> If there is conflicts, you should resolve that by following the instructors on Github.

 ## The Workflow

 1. Do some work locally on a feature branch